NordicPlayground/nRF51-multi-role-conn-observer-advertiser/README.md

 Clone this GitHub repository into the examples/ folder of the nRF51 SDK directory.The copying path is important and a tutorial related to this can be found in the following link  https://devzone.nordicsemi.com/tutorials/19/.

-Connection established with : Master control Panel version 3.10.0.14 on PC  , nrf master control panel version 4.0.5 on Android (version 5.1.1) phone
+Connection established with : Master control Panel version 3.10.0.14 on PC  , nrf master control panel version 4.0.5 on Android (version 5.1.1) phone and Light Blue on iPhone (IOS 9.2.1) .

 Example code